smart-on-fhir/smart-on-fhir.github.io/authorization/public/index.md

 *If your app is a <span class="label label-info">standalone</span> app that launches from outside of the, EHR, you won't receive a launch notification.
-Your authorization process will begin at step two below.*
+For this reason, your authorization process will begin at step two below.*

 #### 2. Apps asks EHR for authorization